Overview

 - All meals from dinner on day 1 through breakfast on day 13

-- 10 nights catered camping with beer, wine and some liqueurs in camp
+- 10 nights catered camping with beer, wine, and some liqueurs in camp

-- 2 nights lodging in Whitehorse (on days 1 & 12)
+- 2 nights lodging in Whitehorse (days 1 & 12)

 - 1 waterproof bag to hold your gear for the trip (approximate sealed size: 33” tall x 16″ diameter; 6712 cu in; 110 L)

-- 1 small waterproof bag for camera and other small items you’ll want during the day (approximate sealed size: 17” tall x 9” diameter; 1081 cu in; 17.7 L)
+- 1 small waterproof bag for a camera and other small items you’ll want during the day (approximate sealed size: 17” tall x 9” diameter; 1081 cu in; 17.7 L)

-- 2-person tent on a shared basis (there is a $30 + tax charge for a private tent)
+- 2-person tent on a shared basis

-- Sleep kit—consisting of a sleeping bag, pad and pillow
+- Sleep kit—consisting of a sleeping bag, pad, and pillow

 - Rubber boots – be sure to let us know your shoe size (whole sizes only, round up for thick socks)

-- Camp amenities such as chairs, eating utensils, cups and plates
+- Camp amenities such as chairs, eating utensils, cups, and plates

-- Highest quality inflatable rafts and related equipment
+- Highest-quality inflatable rafts and related equipment

 - Van transfer from Whitehorse to the river and flight from Dry Bay back to Whitehorse